What’s Involved in a Brake Flush

 To perform a brake flush, you’ll first need to remove your car’s wheels and brakes.
 Then, you’ll need to loosen the caliper mounting bolts and remove the caliper.
 You can then use a plunger or vacuum cleaner to suction onto the brake pads and wash them off with clean water.
 Finally, you can replace the caliper mounting bolts and tighten them down.

-See also How Often to Flush Brakes
+See also How Much Fluid to Flush Brake Ford Ranger

 The steps involved in a brake flush